PSharon7/docs-host/docs/design.md

 # Docs Hosting Design Spec

-This is the design spec for cosmos db dhs
+This is the design spec for cosmos db DHS

 ## Summary
 - Use URL as the partition key of below `document` table
 - Locale fallback and branch fallback are supported in DHS service
-- No bloom filter anymore, one query fron rendering will always get 1 document or 404
+- No bloom filter anymore, one query from rendering will always get 1 document or 404
 - Git version controlling doesn't seem to work, the output are not only related to the git version, also including configuration version, pipeline behavior version
 - Split page metadata and page content to another table `page` and use hash to hash for referencing.